 On the other hand, the aspects of human resources and entrepreneurship receive the lowest score.
 This indicates that Indonesia still faces tech talent scarcity due to the limitations of educational institutions to produce a skilled technology and information workforce.
 Furthermore, the low entrepreneurial score shows that only a small number of Indonesians are opening businesses or utilizing technology in their workplace.

-The provinces in the island of Java records the highest EV-DCI score in comparison to all other provinces.
+The provinces in the island of Java records the highest Digital Competitiveness Index score in comparison to all other provinces.
 This evidently shows the gap between Java and other Indonesian regions.
 Furthermore, the EV-DCI score for cities highlights a developmental inequality with a huge gap between the city that ranked first, Jakarta, and the city that ranked second, Bandung.

 Co-founder and Managing Partner of East Ventures, Willson Cuaca, said that the mapping this report presents was East Ventures’ contribution in bringing the entire country together to enjoy the digital revolution as we do not want to leave anyone behind.